TattooLabMaxAkula/TattooLabMaxAkula.github.io/index.md

           We started to gather like minded people and started our stategies and future plans to them.
 As a result , interested people joined us!

+  - type: call-to-action.html
+    section_id: about
+    background_style: bg-primary
+    title: Get in touch! (call-to-action.html)
+    text: Start Bootstrap has everything you need to get your new website up and running in no time!
+All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
+No strings attached!
+    actions:
+      - title: Get Started!
+        url: '#page-top'
+        class: btn-light

   - type: contact.html
     section_id: contacts
     background_style: bg-img-skull text-primary